Kankanaey language: Circumfixes

 A lot of affixes consist of a prefix or an infix, which is also followed by a suffix.
 These are called circumfixes and have their own unique meanings, not a combination of the two parts.

-Examples taken from Allen, Janet's Kankanaey: A Role and Reference Grammar Analysis.

 Predicate formation

 The Kankanaey vocabulary is arranged by root morphemes, and points out the important semantic properties of each root.
 Kankanaey roots deeply rely on the combination with their affixes to determine their meaning in phrases and clauses.
 The predicates that form are determined by the interaction of the affixation to the semantic properties of the root that are relevant in its context.
 Aktionsart is a way to categorize event semantics, proposed by Vendler (1967), by if they are "happening" or are static, and it distinguishes them by their temporal properties and its dynamicity.
-According to Allen, Janet's Kankanaey: A Role and Reference Grammar Analysis, "VVLP (1997) and Van Valin (2005) expanded the list of categories to reflect resultant situations, adding semelfactives and complex predicates–active accomplishments and causatives."
+According to Janet Allen's Kankanaey: A Role and Reference Grammar Analysis, "VVLP (1997) and Van Valin (2005) expanded the list of categories to reflect resultant situations, adding semelfactives and complex predicates–active accomplishments and causatives."

+Orthography

+In 2016, the Commission on the Filipino Language published a standardized orthography for Kankanaey, titled Ortograpiya di Kankanaëy.